charleshartman/RB120/assessment_prep/oop_tpm.md

 - metaphor of ports: standardized(`public`) vs proprietary(`protected`) vs no port available (`private`)

 ### Class and Interface Inheritance
-- class inheritance: (sub)class inherits from a single superclass, refine/redefine/extend the superclass, *is-a* relationship
+- class inheritance: (sub)class inherits from a single superclass, refine/redefine/extend the superclass, *is-a* relationship, hiearchical
-- interface inheritance: mixin modules, as many as you wish, shared behaviors, constants, *has-a* relationship
+- interface inheritance: mixin modules, as many as you wish, shared behaviors, constants, *has-a* relationship, non-hiearchical

 ### getter and setter methods
 - provides access to an object's instance variables and the values they point to, getters and setters permit us to read and write to an object's state